19 Creative Instagram Post ideas for Illustrators – Create interesting Content

 Photoshop animate with layers

-I done simple animations in the past (without any knowledge of animation).
+I have done simple animations in the past (without any knowledge of animation).
 Creating animation in Photoshop is really simple and it’s all about hiding and showing different layers in a timeline.
 (Here’s a simple tutorial from Adobe)

 Showing off your Process

-If you’re not able to record your process you can instead take pictures to show each step of your creative process, for example you could take a picture of a sketch of a drawing and then another one that’s edited, that’s coloured and then the finished work.
+If you’re not able to record your process you can instead take pictures to show each step of your creative process, for example, you could take a picture of a sketch of a drawing and then another one that’s edited, that’s colored and then the finished work.
 I suggest you make one post with several pictures so your followers just have to swipe right to see the next one.

 Here’s a great example of Agathe Singer who shared a short video of her Illustration in the making.